spot-next/core-next/docs/api.md

 The handled item can be accessed using `ItemModificationEvent.getItem()` (used in the condition SPEL expression).
 Furthermore the kind of modification is expose through `ItemModificationEvent.getModificationType()`.

 #### ModelService API
-Handling the various item persistence operations is achived by utilising the `ModelService`.
+Handling the various item persistence operations is achived by utilizing the `ModelService`.

 This is the way to instantiate and save a new item:
 ```java